dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

 dataL <- read.csv(file="CLC_database_lifehistory.csv", header = TRUE, sep=",")
 ```

 We are interested in adult sizes, so we'll restrict the data to worms in their definitive hosts.
-We also remove measurements on adult males, as, unlike females, their body size is presumably not strongly correlated with fecundity (i.e. male reproductive success may be driven by other factors, intraspecific competition for mates).
+We also remove measurements on adult males, as, unlike females, their body size is presumably not strongly correlated with fecundity (i.e. male reproductive success may be driven by other factors like intraspecific competition for mates).

 ``` r
 # filter to adult stages